Propane Usage for Grilling in the Fall

 If you’re still undecided about going with either a propane or charcoal grill this summer, Keystone Propane has exactly what you need.
 From our line of top propane gas grills to one of the most versatile charcoal cookers on the market today, we can steer you in the right direction.
 So don’t wait for the warm weather — stop by our showroom to pick up your new grill today!

-Propane grills work just as well in the cold, snowy weather as they do in the hot, summer months.
-But there are some differences you should be aware of if you’re planning to cook on that grill.
+Grills work just as well in the cold as they do in the summer.
+But there are some differences in winter grilling you should be aware of.

 As June quickly approaches, you’ve likely already started your grilling season.
 Most safety tips for propane grilling may just need some common sense, but there are some safety precautions you may not have considered.
 Keystone Propane wants you to stay safe this summer with few tips to protect you and your family.